The House Crow (Corvus splendens) is a medium-sized bird.

 It grows to about 33 centimetres (13 inches) tall.

 It is native to Asia, specially India and Sri Lanka.
+It is also common in Thailand, Myanmar, and Vietnam.
 It has been introduced into many countries, and is seen in close proximity to humans.
 For example, it was introduced to countries in eastern Africa, such as Kenya, and it is common around the coast of Mombasa.

 The African House Crow is a scavenger, feeding on garbage and food scraps.
 It also feeds on lizards, insects, eggs, grain, and seeds.